eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/weighted-graphs.md

 There are many variations of minimum spanning tree:

-* **Maximum spanning tree**: creates the maximum value path {% cite algorithm-design-manual -l 201 %}.
+- **Maximum spanning tree**: creates the maximum value path {% cite algorithm-design-manual -l 201 %}.

-* **Minimum product spanning tree**: the minimum spanning tree when multiplying edge weights.
-This can be determined by running minimum weight spanning tree algorithms on the log of each path (since log a × b = log a + log b) {% cite algorithm-design-manual -l 201 %}.
+- **Minimum product spanning tree**: the minimum spanning tree when multiplying edge weights.
+This can be determined by running minimum weight spanning tree algorithms on the log of each path (since $$lg(a\cdot b)=lg(a)+lg(b)$$) {% cite algorithm-design-manual -l 201 %}.

-* **Minimum bottleneck spanning tree**: a tree that minimizes the maximum edge weight.
+- **Minimum bottleneck spanning tree**: a tree that minimizes the maximum edge weight.
 Every minimum spanning tree has this property. {% cite algorithm-design-manual -l 201 %}

 ## Shortest paths

-The shortest path problem is the problem of finding the shortest path between two vertices (x,y) so that the sum of the edge weights is the minimum possible.
+The shortest path problem is the problem of finding the shortest path between two vertices $$(x,y)$$ so that the sum of the edge weights is the minimum possible.

 ### Dijkstra's algorithm